What is Zoladex® (goserelin)?

-Zoladex is a type of hormone therapy called a gonadotropin releasing hormone agonist.
-Zoladex is used to treat advanced breast cancer in both pre- and perimenopausal women that is hormone receptor positive.
+Zoladex is a type of hormone therapy called a gonadotropin-releasing hormone agonist.
+Goserelin is used to treat advanced breast cancer in both pre- and and perimenopausal women, typically if the breast cancer is hormone receptor-positive.
 It is also used to treat certain forms of prostate cancer and endometriosis.
-Zoladex is an implant that is injected under the skin and slowly dissolves, releasing its medicine between doses.1
+Goserelin is an implant that is injected under the skin and slowly dissolves, releasing its medicine between doses.1

 What is the ingredient in Zoladex?